Radio survey results: The Hits' Hickey is Rotorua's favourite

 "So, I'll just keep doing what I've always done, but still be working hard to be part of the community and grow the local audience on The Hits even more."

-NZME also had two of the top three stations in Rotorua, with Coast taking the runner up and Flava taking out third place in the share for listeners over the age of 10.
+NZME also had two of the top three stations in Rotorua, with Coast taking the runner-up and Flava third place in the share for listeners over the age of 10.

 Flava racked up the most listeners in Rotorua and the most listeners at breakfast.

 NZME chief executive Michael Boggs said: "Radio continues to be a dominant choice for New Zealanders when it comes to accessing news and entertainment.
-To see 83% of Kiwis, or 3.6 million people, tune in to radio each week is staggering when there are so many competing demands on their time and attention."
+To see 83 per cent of Kiwis, or 3.6 million people, tune in to radio each week is staggering when there are so many competing demands on their time and attention."